microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-faq.md

 Microsoft Graph Data Connect is currently available in multiple regions across the following geographies: North America, Europe, Asia Pacific, United Kingdom/Great Britain, and Australia.
 Other regions will be available in the future.

-For a list of Office to Azure regions and mappings, see [Dataset, regions and sinks](https://learn.microsoft.com/en-us/graph/data-connect-datasets#regions).
+For a list of Office to Azure regions and mappings, see [Dataset, regions and sinks](/graph/data-connect-datasets#regions).

 ## What datasets are available through Microsoft Graph Data Connect?

+The following types of datasets are available:

-1. Basic Datasets: Datasets generated from raw customer created content and inputs from M365 Applications and Services (e.g. Azure Active Directory, Outlook, Teams datasets)
+- Basic: Datasets generated from raw customer created content and inputs from Microsoft 365 applications and services (for example, Azure Active Directory, Outlook, or Teams datasets).

-2. Cleaned Datasets: Datasets generated by either normalization and de-duplication from Basic Datasets.
-Or datasets created from user activity or behavior signals in M365 (e.g. SharePoint, Office 365 datasets)
+- Cleaned: Datasets generated by either normalization and de-duplication from basic datasets, or datasets created from user activity or behavior signals in Microsoft 365 (for example, SharePoint, Office 365 datasets).

-3. Curated Datasets: Datasets custom generated for a specific use case or analytics scenarios.
-Or datasets from 1P M365 analytics application for their extensibility (e.g. Viva Insights metrics)
+- Curated: Datasets custom generated for a specific use case or analytics scenarios, or datasets from first-party Microsoft 365 analytics applications for their extensibility for example, Viva Insights metrics).

 Multiple datasets for each of the following are available:
 * Teams